launchdarkly/dotnet-logging-adapter-commonlogging/README.md

 ## Usage: `log4net`

+The `LaunchDarkly.Logging.Log4net` package provides integration with [`log4net`](https://logging.apache.org/log4net/) version 2.0.6 and higher.
+You should add an explicit dependency on the [`log4net` package](https://www.nuget.org/packages/log4net) to your application to ensure that you are using the most recent version.

 `log4net` has a rich configuration system that allows log behavior to be controlled in many ways.
 The LaunchDarkly adapter does not define any specific logging behavior itself, so the actual behavior will be determined by how you have configured `log4net`.

 To use the adapter: